Vale Roger Baker - a tremendous Victorian Rally Servant

 Tango Hotel Alpha November Kilo Yankee Oscar Uniform - Roger Baker

-Credit Stephen Young for the phonetic alphabet sign-off
+Credit Stephen Young for the phonetic alphabet sign off

 Comments